nielskee/draft-articles/TechnicalHiringPart2.md

 Although I still value phone screens, I do these very differently now.
 I use a much more conversational style, and tend to base questions around a candidate's *stated* experience rather than a list of *requirements* for a role.
-I use that as a jump-off into some technical discussion.
+The main focus is a consistency check, looking at experience, and sense-checking against technical knowledge.

 With this approach, you follow the trail of the discussion, and spot opportunities to ask some technical questions along the way.
 It's more